aidansteele/vpcjump/README.md

 * Execute `ssh -p <ngrok port> <ssh user>@<ngrok host>` to log into your jumpbox through the ngrok tunnel.
 * Use SSM to execute `killall ngrok` on the remote instance when you explicitly terminate the tunnel.
 If you don't do this, the SSM agent process on the remote instance will terminate the ngrok tunnel after a predefined period.

+## Required permissions

+To use `vpcjump` once you have a jumpbox up and running you will need the following permissions:

+* `ssm:SendCommand`
+* `ssm:ListCommandInvocations`
+* `ec2:DescribeInstances`
+* `ec2:DescribeVpcs`

+The last two are only required for the `sshuttle` subcommand to determine the VPC CIDR block that you are jumping into.